Dirty-Bit/Weather-Code-Challenge/README.md

 These are not accessed directly by the client.

 To obtain the data for the selected location, the following public API requests are made:

 + [Current](https://openweathermap.org/current)

-...This request will get the current weather for the desired location
+.This request will get the current weather for the desired location

 + [5 Day/3 Hour](https://openweathermap.org/forecast5)

-...This request will retrieve the 3 hour data for the desired location
+.This request will retrieve the 3 hour data for the desired location

 ### Adding Your API Key